sok123-1/hello-world/README.md

 To sign in create an account or use the premade account - Email - mrclark@gmail.com
 Password - Mrclark
+The sign in page can be buggy at times, the demo page can break.

-Some code from this project has been outsourced and the links for the original projects have been provided below -
+## Some code from this project has been outsourced and the links for the original projects have been provided below -

 https://www.figma.com/make/GbVcdsC9BKSWZlj3odjOgw/Habit-Tracking-App?node-id=0-1&p=f&t=AeEPpwhu9AHEECch-0
 https://github.com/Hebert-code/habitrack?tab=readme-ov-file
 https://github.com/LuuNgocLan/flutter-habit-tracker?
 https://github.com/topics/habit-tracker?
+Inbuilt co pilot in vs code

 Test it on google chrome for better formatting

+## Instrucions for the users

 ##  What is Habitly?